-If the judgment has been given in Luxembourg, this is a certified copy of the judgment with the enforcement clause to be provided by the clerk at the request of the party.
+If the judgment has been given in Luxembourg, this is a certified copy of the judgment with the enforcement order to be provided on request by the clerk.

-If the judgment has been given in France, it is a certified copy of the original decision - the certification is made by the chief clerk of the court which has ordered the decision.
+NB: In France, it is a certified copy of the original decision - the certification is made by the chief clerk of the court which has ordered the decision.